Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Videos**

 If images are not enough, include videos to help explain your problem.
- - GitHub doesn't support uploading videos, so please use video sharing like YouTube or Vimeo, etc. and include the URL.
+ - GitHub doesn't support uploading videos, so please use video sharing like YouTube or Vimeo, etc., and include the URL.

 **Additional context**